Jernique27/EE-322---Engineering-Design-VI/Class Takeaways.md

 * We learn from one another.

 System vs Process
-* A system depicts who things are configured and describes how things relate to one another.
+* A system depicts how things are configured and describes how things relate to one another.
 It describes the functional aspect of something.
 * A process outlines the steps and it describes the operational aspect of something.

 Etymology